 - Letterheads of marine businesses are included in many of the above materials.

 Most of these materials are from industrial companies of shipbuilding, shipbreaking (The Collection has the largest and most complete shipbreaking collection in the UK), shiprepairing, and marine-engine building companies.

 SEE ALSO Companies.
 Company histories.
 Marine Engineering.
 Shipbreaking.
 Shipbuilding.
 Ship repairing.

-Technical publications: The Collection divides them and shelves them by type including:-
+The Collection divides technical publications and shelves them by type, including:

 - Periodicals: lists the Collections holdings including trade and industry magazines & research journals e.g. The Motor Ship, e.g. Trans RINA.
 Histories of each title with example pages are given in Periodicals Histories A, Periodicals Histories I, Periodicals Histories M, Periodicals Histories N, Periodicals Histories S, Periodicals Histories U.